Bartrome History, Family Crest & Coats of Arms

 Another branch of the family was found at Earsdon in Northumberland.
 "Sir John Bertram, Knt., who died in 1449, possessed of 16 messuages, 14 cottages, 8 acres of meadow, 494 of arable land, 400 of wood, and 300 of moor, in 'Eresdon.'"

 Early History of the Bartrome family

-Another 431 words (31 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Bartrome History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bartrome research.
+Another 216 words (15 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Bartrome History in all our PDF Extended History products and printed products wherever possible.